Mr. Craig A. Bennett, CGFM

-Mr. Greg Little is the team lead the Business Integration Office for the Office of the Under Secretary of Defense (Comptroller).
+Gregory Little is the team lead with the Business Integration Office for the Office of the Under Secretary of Defense (Comptroller) (OUSD(C)).
 Mr. Little is responsible for the Department of Defense Financial Management Strategy, FM system portfolio rationalization and investments, and improving the Department’s end-to-end business processes.

 Prior to joining the Department’s OUSD(C), he served five years as the solution architect for the Defense Agencies Initiative (DAI).
 In this position, he was responsible for implementing the DoD Defense Agencies/Field Activities onto a single standard financial management system.

-Mr. Little is a graduate of Bates College with a Bachelor's of Art in Economics.
+Mr. Little is a graduate of Bates College with a Bachelor of Art in Economics.

 Mr. Joseph B. Marshall, Jr

 Principal Deputy Assistant Secretary of the Navy (Financial Management & Comptroller)

 In his current role, Joseph B. Marshall, Jr. assists in the oversight of budget formulation and execution of over $165B annually for the Navy and United States Marine Corps; for the financial systems, reporting, policy, and auditing of the associated financial transactions; and for the cost estimating for the Department of the Navy.
 Mr. Marshall previously served as the Acting Assistant Secretary of the Navy (Financial Management & Comptroller).